shanejonas/react-box-web3-todo/README.md

-# React Web3 Redux Truffle Box
+# React Web3 Redux Todo Truffle Box

 This box comes with everything you need to start using smart contracts from a react app.
 This is as barebones as it gets, so nothing stands in your way.